Planar cell polarity: Research history

-Core Planar Cell Polarity Components
+Core planal cell polarity

-Core PCP genes all characterized in Drosophila mutants affect many structures in Drosophila with PCP features including the hair and bristles across the fly body.
+Core planar cell polarity genes all characterized in Drosophila mutants affect many structures in Drosophila with PCP features including the hair and bristles across the fly body.
 The core PCP genes in Drosophila and other vertebrates are Frizzled (Fz), Flamingo (Fmi), Strabismus (Stbm)/Van-gogh (Vang), Prickle (Pk), Dishevelled (Dsh), Diego (Dgo), and trimeric G protein Gαo.

 Frizzled (Fz) -The first frizzled mutant in Drosophila was identified in 1982 by D. Gubb and A. Garcia-Bellido.
 The mutant had polarity defects in the wing, notum, haltere, legs, abdominal tergites and abdominal sternites.
 Specifically, D. Gubb and A. Garcia-Bellido saw a polarity defect in the cuticular hairs and bristles on the wings.
 Later research found that the function of the Frizzled (Fz) gene in Drosophila melanogaster is required to coordinate the cytoskeletons of epidermal cells to orient cuticular hairs and bristles on the surface of the insect.
 “In Fz mutants it is not the structure of individual hairs and bristles that is altered, but their orientation with respect to their neighbors and the organism as a whole.”
 As shown in Figure 2, in wild-type wing all hairs point towards the distal tip, but in Fz mutants the hairs point in a disordered manner.
 Frizzled encodes a seven-pass transmembrane protein and because of this it gives epithelial cells the ability to transmit and interpret polarity information from neighboring epithelial cells.

 Flamingo (Fmi) – Another seven-pass transmembrane receptor, Flamingo is also a cadherin that localizes at cell-cell boundaries in the epithelia cells of Drosophila wing.
 In the absence of Fmi, planar polarity was distorted.
 Fmi localization at the proximal/distal cell boundary is first dependent on the localization of Frizzled at the same boundaries.

-Canonical Vs. Non-Canonical Wnt Pathways and PCP
+Canonical and non-canonical Wnt pathways and PCP

 The PCP signaling pathway includes several components (Fz, Dsh and Gαo) of the ‘‘canonical’’ Wnt signaling pathway.
 However the core PCP proteins can function independent of β-catenin to result in downstream changes to cellular cytoskeleton and are known as a ‘‘noncanonical’’ Wnt pathway.